 “Today’s market is very competitive,” Mrs. Eugenio added.
 “We are still at decent mortgage rates, but inventory on the island is very limited, which makes it very frustrating for anxious first-time buyers.”

 Mrs. Hurtado said patience and will power are two traits that helped them land their home.
 “We were getting so disgusted because we just wanted a home and we just wanted to give up because we couldn’t afford what I wanted.
-It wasn’t like we wanted to Buy a Luxury property in Hua Hin or in some of those posh areas” she explained.
 She admitted finding the right home was a challenge, but said sacrificing and staying focused helped them finally discover the right home they cherish.

 “Take your time and don’t settle for the first thing,” Mrs. Hurtado advised.